 This is the most popular type of flash.
-You have a wide range of different models to choose from available from the camera manufacturers or independents, with prices for any budget.
-The most cheaper (basic models) have more power than a built-in flash and is synchronizing with the camera’s TTL metering and AF, automatically providing the best exposure.
+You have a wide range of different models to choose from, the camera manufacturers or independents, with prices for any budget.
+The most cheaper (basic models) have more power than a built-in flash and synchronize with the camera’s TTL metering and AF, automatically providing the best exposure.

-If you care about your budget, I strongly recommend taking a look at Amazon for camera flash types before you adventure into town shops.
+If you care about your budget, I strongly recommend looking on Amazon for camera flash types before venturing into town shops.
 This can save you cash with no worries – they have to return policy and offer a guarantee as well.

-Called like that because of their shape, they are usually attached to the side of the camera with a bracket that screws into the tripod bush.
+Called like that because of their shape, they are usually attached to the camera’s side with a bracket that screws into the tripod bush.
 From here on, it works like the flashgun, connects through a wire, and TTL module connector to the camera’s hot shoe to provide AF and TTL metering.

 The hammerhead guns offer more mobility than flashguns (tilt and swivel heads) and generally more power.
-Can be mounted both right or left side of the camera, or on separate tripods to source light as needed.
-Some of them can trigger the camera so that you can be in control from different locations – don’t necessarily need to be behind the camera at all times when executing shoots.
+It can be mounted on both the right or left side of the camera or separate tripods to source light as needed.
+Some of them can trigger the camera so that you can be in control from different locations – you don’t necessarily need to be behind the camera at all times when executing shoots.

 It can be used with diffusers or reflectors – as required by the task.